 In the real world, however, many aspects of the language make it impractical.

-- Design: In practice, business logic naturally gravitates toward imperative patterns, and embracing mutable state can often eliminate convoluted recursive structures.
+- Design: In practice, business logic naturally gravitates toward imperative patterns, and embracing mutable states can often eliminate convoluted recursive structures.
 Haskell supports both imperative and mutable variables via monads, but it is unnecessarily complicated compared to a language like Python.

 As much as I loved learning and writing Haskell, I have to admit that its place in the industry is limited due to its uncompromising nature for purity.
-Nonetheless, it has served as an inspiration for many languages we use today and solidified its place in academia.
+Nonetheless, it has served as an inspiration for many languages we use today and solidified its throne in academia.